Trump blasts LeBron James after NBA star says he's 'trying to divide us'

 Last September, the president said he felt “ashamed” by “disgraceful” NFL-wide protests.
 He also said in May that athletes who kneel “maybe shouldn’t be in the country.”

-Trump's Twitter post came hours before he was due to hold an election rally in Ohio, James's home state, ahead of a special congressional election on Tuesday — the last major partisan electoral test before the November midterms.
+Trump's latest tweet regarding James came hours before he was due to hold an election rally in Ohio, the Laker player's home state, ahead of a special congressional election on Tuesday — the last major partisan electoral test before the November midterms.

 This week's war of words was not the first time James and Trump have exchanged fire.